How to block unwanted emails?

 How to block emails on Outlook?

-1. Open the message from the sender to block
+1. Open the message from the sender you want to block

 2. Click on the three dots in the upper right corner